pay-now/paynow-woocommerce/README.EN.md

 ![Configuration step 3][ext7]

-4. Credential Keys can be found in `Settings > Shops and poses > Authentication data` in Paynow merchant panel
+4. Credential Keys can be found in `Settings > Shops and poses > Authentication data` in the Paynow merchant panel

 ![Configuration step 4][ext8]

-5. Depending on the environment you want to connect with go to section `Production configuration` or `Sandbox configuration` and type `Api-Key` and `Signature-Key` in proper fields
+5. Depending on the environment you want to connect to go to the `Production configuration` section or the `Sandbox configuration` section and type `Api-Key` and `Signature-Key` in the proper fields.

 ![Configuration step 5][ext9]

 ## FAQ
-**How to configure return address?**
+**How to configure the return address?**

-Return address will be set automatically for each order.
+The return address will be set automatically for each order.
 There is no need to manually configure this address.

-**How to configure a notification address?**
+**How to configure the notification address?**

 In the Paynow merchant panel go to the tab `Settings > Shops and poses`, in the field `Notification address` set the address: `https://your-domain.pl/?wc-api=WC_Gateway_Paynow`.

 ![Configuration of the notifiction address][ext10]

 ## Sandbox
-To be able to test our Paynow Sandbox environment register [here][ext2]
+To be able to test our Paynow Sandbox environment, register [here][ext2].

 ## Support
 If you have any questions or issues, please contact our support at support@paynow.pl.

-If you wish to learn more about Paynow visit our website: https://www.paynow.pl/
+If you wish to learn more about Paynow visit our website: https://www.paynow.pl/.

 ## License
 MIT license.
 For more information, see the LICENSE file.